-7) Payment to Out-of-Network Medical or Behavioral Health Providers
+8) Payment to Out-of-Network Medical or Behavioral Health Providers

-When a member receives Emergency services from a non-network Medical or Behavioral Health services Provider, the Plan Administrator may choose to make payment directly to you or, at the Plan Administrator's sole option, to any other person responsible for payment of the Provider's charge.
+Except in an Emergency, you do not have Out-of-Network benefits unless you purchased the Out-of-Network option.
+When a member receives services from a non-network Medical or Behavioral Health services Provider and has purchased the Out-of-Network benefit, the Plan Administrator may choose to make payment directly to you or, at the Plan Administrator's sole option, to any other person responsible for payment of the Provider's charge.
 Payment will be made only after the Plan Administrator has received an itemized bill and the Medical information the Plan Administrator decides is necessary to process the claim.
 If the payment is made directly to you, you will be responsible for sending payment to the Provider.
-You also will be responsible for the difference between Your Health Plan's allowance and the Provider's charge (Balance Bill).
+You also will be responsible for the difference between Your Health Plan's allowance and the Provider's charge.
 Payment by the Plan Administrator will relieve it and Your Health Plan of any further liability for the non-network Provider's services.